Hopeless MS patient healthy

 And indeed, following the injection the patient could more easily move his arms and actually stand unaided.

 In the following days, Dr Adler started eliminating the (now confirmed) interference fields and focal infections in the patient's mouth.
-The retained root plus osteitic area as well as one lower wisdom tooth were removed, and each tonsil was infiltrated with 0.5 ml of Impletol.
+The retained root plus area of bone inflammation as well as one lower wisdom tooth were removed, and each tonsil was infiltrated with 0.5 ml of Impletol.
 Pre-surgery the boy was given antibiotics and antihistamines.

 At his next visit, the patient was able to walk unaided, albeit slowly.

-His surgery wounds were properly post-treated, as were the tonsils, until he had sufficiently rallied for the dentist to tackle the second surgery during which the patient's totally destroyed tonsils were eliminated.
+His surgery wounds were properly post-treated, as were the tonsils.
+When the patient had sufficiently rallied for the dentist to tackle the second surgery, what was left of the patient's tonsils was also eliminated.
 The patient tolerated the surgeries very well.

 Only two months later, the formerly bedridden "hopeless" MS patient was back to leading a normal, healthy life.

 Each time his three remaining wisdom teeth (apparently removing one had been sufficient to effect the cure) "played up" (further erupted), he had the beginning of a relapse with diplopia (double vision), incontinence, headaches, and ataxia (lack of coordination), all of which however in mild form.